okio-ai/nendo/docs/development/libraryplugindev.md

-- Inherit from which `class`?
-- Run which tests?
-- What is the `storage_driver` and how does it work?

 # Writing a `LibraryPlugin`

 We'll go step by step through all the files you need to create and what they'll do.